Last updated on October 9th, 2011 at 09:49 pm

-I promised I would work through this book each Sunday and offer my insights into identifying if the dream I picked is the right one.
+I promised myself I would work through this book each Sunday and note any insights into identifying if the dream I picked is the right one.

 What is a playbook?